UoB-COMSM0166/2026-group-27/README.md

   <tr>
     <td>Exploration & Immersion</td>
-    <td>As a player who enjoys exploration, I want to navigate a maze with Bristol-inspired visuals so that I feel immersed.</td>
+    <td>"As a player who enjoys exploration, I want to navigate a maze with Bristol-inspired visuals so that I feel immersed."</td>
     <td>
 - Given the player is exploring <br>
       <br>